Build the bathroom of your dreams with the correct plumbing

 |Shower||$1,500 – $3,500|

 There’s no denying that you can save money on labor fees by doing the rough-in plumbing for your bathrooms on your own.
-While most homeowners love to save a few bucks wherever they can, this project requires skills, time, and extra know-how.
+While most people love to save a few bucks wherever they can, this project requires skills, time, and a lot of extra know-how.

-Even if you’re handy with tools, some homeowners insurance only covers work completed by a pro, not DIY jobs.
-This means any water damage that occurs due to faulty pipe connections will have to come out of your pocket, which can potentially be thousands more than the initial labor fees.
-So, keeping this all in mind, a rough-in plumbing job is best left to a licensed and insured plumber near you.
+Even if you’re handy with tools, some homeowner’s insurance only covers work completed by a pro, not DIY jobs.
+Any water damage due to faulty pipe connections will have to come out of your pocket, which could be thousands more than the initial labor fees.
+Keeping this all in mind, unless you have extensive plumbing experience and expertise on building codes and inspection requirements, leaving a rough-in plumbing job to a licensed and insured plumber near you is best.
+Talking to at least three different plumbers in your area and asking for a quote will get you the best results.

 No, rough-in plumbing is one of the last steps before your drywall goes up.
-Around this time, your inspector will also come to conduct an examination and tell you if your plumbing is approved and satisfies your building permit.
+This is because essential things like pipe installation require space before other elements go up.
+After the rough-in plumbing is complete, your inspector will also come to conduct an examination and tell you if your plumbing is approved and satisfies your building permit.

-No, if you’re only remodeling your bathroom but require plumbing work, it’s better to contact your local plumber to replumb your home.
+No, rough-in plumbing isn’t usually required for minor bathroom changes.
+However, if you’re taking on the cost of a bathroom remodel and require plumbing work, hiring your local plumber to replumb your home is best.
 Rough-in plumbing is only ideal for new construction and full-blown renovations.